OpenA3XX/opena3xx.hardware.controller/How_to_install.md

+These are some temporary instructions.
+They may not make sense until I write them up properly.
+For now, they are just my reference notes.

 1) Create Raspbian light install on SD card
 2) Add 'ssh' and 'wpa_supplicant.conf' files to root folder of SD card.
     (Where wpa file has been updated with users own wireless settings)